Rachel2070/Hadasim_project/Corona Managment System/frontend/README.md

 ## Installation
 To run the Covid Management System locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/Rachel2070/Hadasim_project.gi`
-2. Navigate to the project directory: `cd covid-management-system`
+2. Navigate to the project directory: `cd Corona Managment System`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open the application in your browser: `http://localhost:3000`